TheDojoMX/TheDojoMXBlog/voice_papers/README.md

 # Voice Papers

-Generate educational audio lectures from academic papers and web articles using AI agents and voice synthesis.
+Generate educational audio lectures from documents (PDF, Markdown, Text) and web articles using AI agents and voice synthesis.

 ## Overview

-Voice Papers transforms academic papers **and web articles** into engaging educational content by:
+Voice Papers transforms various document formats **and web articles** into engaging educational content by:
-1. **NEW:** Extracting content from both PDF files and web article URLs
+1. **NEW:** Extracting content from PDF files, Markdown documents (.md), Text files (.txt), and web article URLs
 2. Using CrewAI to create dynamic teams of AI agents that analyze content from different perspectives
 3. Generating educational lecture scripts in the style of popular science educators (like 3Blue1Brown)
 4. Converting scripts to audio using ElevenLabs or Cartesia voice synthesis